inivekin/abosa/abosa.typ

 irritating, from eye, a tear,
 that looks over the spread ashes, and blinks until one's sight is clear,
-I'd wish they'd see as nightspore sees my shuffling about a peer to trifling, scattered galaxies, both congruent as dusty smear.
+I'd wish they'd see as nightspore sees, my shuffling about a peer to trifling, scattered galaxies, both congruent as dusty smear.